multilan-tarek/ik-bus-tool/readme.md

 - Tool to convert text to data

 ### Requirements
-Requirements are included in the packaged version.
+Requirements are included in the packaged versions.
 - PyQt6
 - pyserial
 - python3